SURYAVAMSIPSN/ROS-Basic-Projects/Service_and_Client_with_BB8/README.md

 This is an assignment in which custom .py server and client nodes were made.
 The task is to make the robot move in a circle for a specified amout of time (requested by the client).
 The server responds with a True status flag once the task has been carried out.

+3. Package with name services_quiz

+A quiz task in which instead of a circular motion the robot is to be moved in a square like path.